 - 7.18.1 Policy CP8 of the Core Strategy requires development to make adequate contribution to infrastructure and services.
 The Three Rivers Community Infrastructure Levy (CIL) Charging Schedule sets out that the charge per sq.m of residential development in this area is £180. - 7.18.2 Transport for London have requested a financial contribution be secured of £500,000 to enable an additional gate to be installed at Chorleywood Station.
 This would enable the development to mitigate its impacts in terms of the additional demand at Chorleywood Station, and encourage the use of sustainable means of transport. - 7.18.3 In their consultation response at 9.1.13, Hertfordshire County Council advise on the impact of the proposed development on education facilities in the area.
 HCC has a duty to ensure that there are sufficient school places to meet the needs of the population now and in the future.
 Where there is insufficient capacity in local schools, planning obligations will be sought.
 On larger scale developments, the provision of land and build costs for on-site school is usually required.
 HCC note that none of the nearby schools have the capacity to accommodate the additional pupils that are expected from the new development.
-The predicted yield for the 300 unit scheme is 169 and therefore the yield from the 800 unit scheme can be predicted to be far higher.
+The predicted yield for the 300 unit scheme is 169.
 None of the existing primary schools in the area have the potential to expand and accommodate 169 places. - 7.18.4 Hertfordshire County Council as Highway Authority are seeking a contribution of £175,000 per year for a period of five years to enable bus service R1 and R2 to be diverted/extended to serve the development site.
 HCC advise that it is of key importance to provide such a bus service that can route into the site in order to demonstrate compliance with the Local Transport Plan.
-The site's position on the periphery of Chorleywood makes it important to ensure bus provision is made, as walking via Green Street or Common Road, particularly at night, may not be attractive to some which would result in more car trips being made.

-- 7.18.5 HCC also seek a contribution of £184,000 toward the provision of bus vouchers in order to encourage the use of public transport from the outset of the development.
+The site's position on the periphery of Chorleywood makes it important to ensure bus provision is made, as walking via Green Street or Common Road, particularly at night, may not be attractive to some which would result in more car trips being made. - 7.18.5 HCC also seek a contribution of £77,900 toward the provision of bus vouchers in order to encourage the use of public transport from the outset of the development.
 It would provide vouchers that can be used for three months.
-They also seek a contribution of £6,000 for an Evaluation and Support Fee relating to the necessary Full Travel Plan which would incorporate measures to promote sustainable transport, an appointed travel plan coordinator, and a monitoring programme. - 7.18.6 The Herts Valleys Clinical Commissioning Group have requested £194,400 for East of England Ambulance Service NHS Trust, and £1,033,526.40 toward healthcare facilities in the area. - 7.18.7 The precise mechanism to secure these contributions is being investigated.

-7.19 Referral to Secretary of State
+They also seek a contribution of £6,000 for an Evaluation and Support Fee relating to the necessary Full Travel Plan which would incorporate measures to promote sustainable transport, an appointed travel plan coordinator, and a monitoring programme. - 7.18.6 The Herts Valleys Clinical Commissioning Group have requested £72,900 for East of England Ambulance Service NHS Trust, and £387,572.40 toward healthcare facilities in the area, plus £2,187.69 per dwelling for acute care, £201.38 per dwelling toward mental health care and £182.03 per dwelling toward community services. - 7.18.7 The precise mechanism to secure these contributions is being investigated. - 7.19 Referral to Secretary of State